Plume-Paopedia/Classical-Concept-simulation/readme.md

 To use the FFXIV Classical Concept Simulator, select the desired options from the dropdown menus and click the "Generate" button.
 The simulator will then display a visual representation of the selected options.

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b your-branch-name`
-3. Make your changes.
-4. Commit your changes: `git commit -m "Your commit message"`
-5. Push to your branch: `git push origin new-branch`
-6. Create a pull request.

 ## License